 Project COMMON BOND

-Launched in 2008, Project COMMON BOND has created an international community of 550+ teenagers and young adults from 25+ nations and territories.
+Launched in 2008, Project COMMON BOND has created an international community of more than 850 participants from 32 countries.
 Project COMMON BOND participants engage in a dialogue of healing and community-building activities that enhance interpersonal communication and conflict negotiation skills, promote dignity, and empower them as agents for positive change in their lives and communities.
 Each summer, new Project COMMON BOND participants attend a summer symposium focused on global leadership activities, peace building and negotiation, skill building, and collaborative and therapeutic arts - music, drama, movement and sports.

 Project COMMON BOND also holds activities throughout the year for participants, chaperones, and staff members.
 These serve as an interactive forum for follow-up with past participants on their experience with the program and how they have incorporated the program’s lessons into their everyday life as well as orientation for new participants and chaperones.
 In January 2016, Project COMMON BOND launched a Winter Session in conflict negotiation for alumni of the summer symposium.

 Project COMMON BOND also includes a program for participant’s chaperones, international activists from private organizations, NGO’s, universities, and governmental agencies who work with victims of terror in their home countries.
 The Chaperone Program brings together these individuals to share best practices and learn more about Tuesday’s Children’s Long Term Healing Model.
 Chaperones return home with tools and experiences to better help them serve their communities.